 At the beginning of the project, I followed the steps in last week’s sweatshirt post.
 I cut open the front of the sweatshirt, hemmed the raw edges, and cut off the wrist bands.
 Then, it was time to find the placement for my eyelets.
 I tried on the sweatshirt and made markings around the torso at the length right above my hip bones.
-Eyelets would later be positioned at this length, with two eyelets under the arms, two 2.5″ away from the front openings, and two across the back.
+I placed eyelets at this length, with two eyelets under the arms, two 2.5″ away from the front openings, and two across the back.
 Six eyelets total!

-Before inserting the eyelets, I repeated last week’s steps for adding interfacing to the underside of the fabric before inserting the eyelets.
+Note: I repeated last week’s steps for adding interfacing to the underside of the fabric BEFORE inserting the eyelets.

 Now to thread the belts through those beautiful eyelets!
 For the belts, I used a woven fabric tape 3/4″ wide.
 My two belts were each about 65″ long, but you should estimate with a tape measure before cutting.
 I finished the ends with Fray-check, since I felt lazy!
 I started by weaving belt #1 from the underside of the front eyelet and then in and out around the sweatshirt.

 Next, I wove belt #2 in the opposite direction, criss-crossing belt #1 in the process.

 See?
 Two belts, one coming from the inside of the sweatshirt, the other from the outside.